 This document provides instructions for completing each tab of the cost report.
 These instructions are not intended to be all-encompassing.
 The cost report should be based on the CCBHC financial and statistical records.
 All reported amounts must allow for reconciliation to the CCBHC’s general ledger and audited financial statements.

-When reporting costs, the CCBHC must adhere to the 45 Code of Federal Regulations (CFR) §75 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for the U.S. Department of Health and Human Services (HHS) Awards and 42 CFR §413 Principles of Reasonable Cost Reimbursement.
+When reporting costs, the CCBHC must adhere to the 45 Code of Federal Regulations (CFR) §75 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for the U.S. Department of Health and Human Services (HHS) Awards and 2 CFR §200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 The CCBHC records must be detailed, orderly, complete, and available for review or audit.
 It is important that supporting documentation be maintained for all costs reported; the cost report package and source documentation (e.g., invoices, patient records, cancelled checks) must adhere to federal and state record retention requirements.

 A Comments worksheet is built into the cost report.
 This tab is not formatted; instead, it provides CCBHCs with an opportunity to submit comments in any format.
 For example, narrative text, small tables, or exhibits can be included here.
 In addition to the cost report, documentation that provides additional information is encouraged in order to support full disclosure.